 London, England EC2N 3AS

 Graham Hain is a Chartered Accountant and a Managing Director at Ankura, located in London.
 He has extensive experience in providing accounting and valuation expert evidence in the resolution of commercial disputes.
-Graham has testified in arbitration and in both civil and criminal courts on consequential losses, technical accounting matters, share valuation, financial transactions, and business solvency.
+Graham has testified in arbitration and in both civil and criminal courts on consequential losses, damages, technical accounting matters, share valuation, financial transactions, and business solvency.
 Also, he has acted in many expert determination cases, both as the independent expert appointed to determine matters and on behalf of parties making submissions on accounting issues for determination.